sheddyranking/Text_Data_Analysis/README.md

  Use `try`,`except` to handle error in your code.

 ### Package2:
-The second package I'll be using to perform the sentiment Analysis is `Wordcloud`.
+The second package I'll be using to perform `visualization` on the  sentiment Analysis is `Wordcloud`.

    -- `wordcloud`:analysis give regard to the `keyword` with the bigger `Font`, therfore any `keyword` with this attribute has the `higher priority`.